-2.1 If the pilot-in-command cannot proceed to an aerodrome in accordance with the rules in Chapter 3, 3.7.2, he/she should attempt to continue flying on the assigned track and at the assigned cruising level at least until able to notify an ATS unit or until within radar or ADS-B coverage.

-2.2 When an aircraft subjected to an act of unlawful interference must depart from its assigned track or its assigned cruising level without being able to make radiotelephony contact with ATS, the pilot-in-command should, whenever possible:

-a) attempt to broadcast warnings on the VHF channel in use or the VHF emergency frequency, and other appropriate channels, unless considerations aboard the aircraft dictate otherwise.
-Other equipment such as on-board transponders and data links should also be used when it is advantageous to do so and circumstances permit; and b) proceed in accordance with applicable special procedures for in-flight contingencies, where such procedures have been established and promulgated in the Regional Supplementary Procedures (Doc 7030); or c) if no applicable regional procedures have been established, proceed at a level which differs from the cruising levels normally used for IFR flight by:

-- (1) 150 m (500 ft) in an area where a vertical separation minimum of 300 m (1 000 ft) is applied; or - (2) 300 m (1 000 ft) in an area where a vertical separation minimum of 600 m (2 000 ft) is applied.

-Note. - Action to be taken by an aircraft which is intercepted while being subject to an act of unlawful interference is prescribed in 3.8 of this Annex.
+- 2.1 If the pilot-in-command cannot proceed to an aerodrome in accordance with the rules in Chapter 3, - 3.7.2, he/she should attempt to continue flying on the assigned track and at the assigned cruising level at least until able to notify an ATS unit or until within radar or ADS-B coverage. - 2.2 When an aircraft subjected to an act of unlawful interference must depart from its assigned track or its assigned Cruising level without being able to make radiotelephony contact with ATS, the pilot-in-command should, whenever Possible: - a) Attempt to broadcast warnings on the VHF channel in use or the VHF emergency frequency, and other appropriate channels, unless considerations aboard the aircraft dictate otherwise.
+Other equipment such as on-board transponders and data links should also be used when it is advantageous to do so and circumstances permit; and - b) Proceed in accordance with applicable special procedures for in-flight contingencies, where such procedures have been established and promulgated in the Regional Supplementary Procedures (Doc 7030); or - c) if no applicable regional procedures have been established, proceed at a level which differs from the cruising levels normally used for IFR flight by: - (1) 150 m (500 ft) in an area where a vertical separation minimum of 300 m (1 000 ft) is applied; or - (2) 300 m (1 000 ft) in an area where a vertical separation minimum of 600 m (2 000 ft) is applied.
+Note.
+Action to be taken by an aircraft which is intercepted while being subject to an act of unlawful interference is prescribed CAR 180.135 Unlawful Interference of this CAR.